 It seems that Windows 11 works better on mobile phones than expected, even though it’s designed only for tablets and hybrid devices.

-Overall, it’s pretty exciting to see that developers managed to get Windows 11 to run on the old Microsoft Lumia 950 XL phone.
+Overall, it’s pretty exciting that developers managed to get Windows 11 to run on the old Microsoft Lumia 950 XL phone.

-However, comparing Windows 11 vs iOS wouldn’t be fair, since this is just a project of a single Windows enthusiast and not intended for everyday use, and Microsoft has no plans to bring Windows 11 to mobile phones.
+However, comparing Windows 11 vs. iOS wouldn’t be fair.
+It is because this is just a project of a single Windows enthusiast and not intended for everyday use.
+In addition, Microsoft has no plans to bring Windows 11 to mobile phones.

 As long as your device has a compatible CPU and a TPM chip, you should be able to run Windows 11 without any problems.

-However, if you’re looking for a laptop that can run Windows 11 out of the box, be sure to consider these Windows 11-ready laptops.
+However, if you’re looking for a laptop that can run Windows 11 out of the box, consider these Windows 11-ready laptops.

 Why is macOS better than Windows?

-Many users prefer macOS because it’s more secure than Windows, and Apple is pretty rigid with its software policy, so chances of downloading malicious software from the Apple App Store are slim to none.
+Many users prefer macOS because it’s more secure than Windows.
+It is because Apple is pretty rigid with its software policy.
+So, the chances of downloading malicious software from the Apple App Store are slim to none.

-Some users prefer the interface since it feels more streamlined than on Windows.
-However, you can make Windows look like macOS with some tweaking if you want.
+Some users prefer the interface since it feels more streamlined than Windows.
+However, you can make Windows look like macOS with some tweaking.

-macOS is also better optimized since Apple is using only specific hardware, so each software is thoroughly tested and optimized for maximum performance on macOS.
+macOS is also better optimized since Apple uses only specific hardware, so each software is thoroughly tested and optimized for maximum performance on macOS.